seek4science/seek/templates.md

 # JERM Templates

-SysMO-DB, the SysMO-PALs and other members of the SysMO consortium have been developing a collection of JERM templates to facilitate standard formats for sharing the same kinds of data through the consortium.
-This page lists the current templates available.
+SEEK have been developing a collection of JERM templates to facilitate standard formats for sharing the same kinds of data through the consortium.
+This page lists the current templates available, although we are always looking to update and add to them with help from the community.

+## Contributing
+SEEK templates are a community driven activity.
+If you have any updates, modifications or new templates you want to include for other to use, or if you just want to send feedback, then you can contact us at <community@fair-dom.org>.

 #### SOPs